 The proposed development fits well within the surrounding neighbourhood, aligning in height and massing with nearby high-rise buildings and contributing positively to the skyline.
 While the site's position on the escarpment makes the building appear taller from the north, this effect is limited and does not impact other viewpoints.
+Further, the presence of the escarpment to the north of the site allows for additional buffer between the proposed building and future redevelopment sites; allowing for better transition.
 Overall, the design shows thoughtful integration with its context through appropriate transitions and a balanced massing strategy.

+As noted in the CDP, this area is unique as it is one of the few 'apartment neighbourhoods' in Downtown, characterized by a series of high-rise buildings.
 The proposed development is appropriate for the site, given its location between two secondary plan areas that together create a varied and evolving built form context.
 Surrounding planned heights range from 11 to 45 storeys, and the proposed height would be in keeping with this pattern.

-Figure 12: Proposed Tower Floor Plate of approximately 750m2
+Figure 14: Proposed Tower Floor Plate outlined in blue of approximately 750m2